-If the decedent is a specified terrorist victim (see Reminders), income received after the date of death and before the end of the decedent's tax year (determined without regard to death) is excluded from the recipient's gross income.
+If the decedent is a specified terrorist victim (see Specified Terrorist Victim, earlier), income received after the date of death and before the end of the decedent's tax year (determined without regard to death) is excluded from the recipient's gross income.
 This exclusion does not apply to certain income.
 For more information, see Publication 3920.